msfjarvis/dotfiles/nixos/NOTES.md

 patchelf --set-interpreter "$(nix eval nixpkgs.glibc.outPath | sed 's/"//g')/lib/ld-linux-x86-64.so.2" ~/Android/Sdk/platform-tools/adb
 ```

-This first uses the `nix` package manager's `eval` option to get the direectory for glib, then strips the quotes from that output, and tacks on the ld path at the end.
+This first uses the `nix` package manager's `eval` option to get the directory for glib, then strips the quotes from that output, and tacks on the ld path at the end.
 Then it is all passsed to `patchelf` which sets it as the interperter of whatever binary is provided, in my case, the `adb` binary from Google.

 ### Caveats with this approach